Parcility/Kennel/README.md

 > `silenceErrors`: A boolean to silence any syntax errors from the depiction.
 False by default.
 >
 > `packagePrefix`: A URL to prepend to all package references.
 Uses the Parcility API by default.
+>
+> `defaultTint`: A CSS-compatible string to use as the default tint color.

 All arguments are optional, but `depiction` is highly suggested for proper usage.